Federal Broadband Deployment Resources

 Connect America Fund Auction

-The FCC awarded approximately $18.2 million to Hawaiian Telcom to deploy connections to over 3,900 locations in rural Hawaii over the next 10 years.
+The FCC awarded approximately $18.2 million to Hawaiian Telcom to deploy connections to over 3,900 locations in rural Hawaii by 2025.
 Minimum speeds will be 1 gigabit per second download and 500 megabits per second upload (1Gbps/500Mbps).
 Below is a listing of CAF Phase II Auction funding and location commitments by county:

 FCC Press Release (PDF)